Toledo vs. Middle Tennessee Bahamas Bowl NCAA Football Odds, Plays and Insights | December 17, 2021

 Middle Tennessee Stats and Trends

-- In Middle Tennessee's 12 games this year, it has five wins against the spread.
+- Middle Tennessee has five wins against the spread in 12 games this season.

-- The Blue Raiders have covered the spread once this year when underdogs by 10.5 points or more (in five chances).

-- Middle Tennessee's games this season have eclipsed the over/under in 36.4% of its opportunities (four times in 11 games with a set point total).
+- Middle Tennessee's games this season have eclipsed the over/under four times in 11 opportunities (36.4%).

-- Middle Tennessee is 5-0-1 against the spread and 6-1 overall in games when it scores more than 21.0 points.
+- When Middle Tennessee records more than 21.0 points, it is 5-0-1 against the spread and 6-1 overall.

-- Middle Tennessee is 3-3-1 against the spread and 3-4 overall when the team picks up more than 342.3 yards.
+- Middle Tennessee is 3-3-1 against the spread and 3-4 overall when the team picks up over 342.3 yards.

-- The Blue Raiders have turned the ball over 20 times this season, three more turnovers than the Rockets have forced (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.